PhD, McMaster University

 109 N. Stevens

-Howard Cody is Professor of Political Science at the University of Maine and Director of the International Affairs Program.
-He also holds a joint appointment with the Canadian-American Center.
+Howard Cody is Professor Emeritus of Political Science at the University of Maine.
+He served as Professor of Political Science and was longtime Director of the International Affairs Program prior to his retirement in 2015.
+He held a joint appointment with the Canadian-American Center.
 His research interests generally focus on Canadian, Comparative, and European politics, especially in the fields of parliamentary politics and core-periphery relations in regionally divided Westminster-model countries such as Canada, Australia, and the United Kingdom.

 Professor Cody has published on Canadian politics in the Canadian Parliamentary Review and Inroads in Canada, in the Representatives of Canada: Cross-Cultural Reflections on Canadian Society series in Russia, and in the New England Journal of Political Science and Great Plains Quarterly, among other journals, in the United States.
 He also has published seven essays and two book review essays on Canada in the American Review of Canadian Studies, where he served as Associate Editor for three years.
 He has published on British politics in the British journal Political Studies, on Australian politics in the Australian Quarterly and in the Australian Senate Papers on Parliament series, and on Maine politics in the New England Journal of Political Science.